AIX Monitoring

 startsrc -s loki-agent

-Add the AIX_exporter target to your prometheus.yml, point Loki Agent at your Loki instance via /etc/loki/loki-agent.conf, import the two Grafana dashboard JSONs.
+Add both Prometheus targets to your prometheus.yml, point Loki Agent at your Loki instance, and import the Grafana dashboard JSONs for all three products.
 Done.

 Licensing